 “Many people feel that because they have oily skin, they do not need to use a moisturizer.
 The truth is that oil content is a totally separate issue from skin hydration,” says Dr. Zeichner.
 However, it’s important to note that your degree of oiliness should influence your choice in moisturizer.

-Dr. Zeichner suggests you stick with an oil-free moisturizer as traditional moisturizers will be too heavy and may leave you feeling extra oily.
+Dr. Zeichner suggests sticking with an oil-free moisturizer as traditional moisturizers will be too heavy and may leave you feeling extra oily.
 “Oil-free moisturizers use dimethicone to hydrate the skin.
-Dimethicone itself can help absorb extra oil, so it can hydrate and reduce that oily feeling at the same time.”
-Try Kiehl’s Ultra Facial Oil-Free Gel-Cream,SkinCeuticals Daily Moisture or Boscia Oil-Free Daily Hydration.
+Dimethicone itself can help absorb extra oil, so it can hydrate and reduce that oily feeling at the same time,” he explains.
+Try the Kiehl’s Ultra Facial Oil-Free Gel-Cream or the SkinCeuticals Daily Moisture for hydrating but shine-combatting finish.

 You can also look for mattifying products that contain anti-shine ingredients.
 “Some products have starches that actually absorb oil and help reflect light to minimize the appearance of shine.”
 Dr. Zeichner recommends L’Oréal RevitaLift Miracle Blur Oil-Free and La Roche-Posay Effaclar Mat under makeup.
 Even a pore stick will do wonders in creating a blurring, anti-gleam finish.